joba14/hivelang/hivec/README.md

 Options:
-    [ --include-dir  | -id ] <path>         Add include directory for the target [ --output       | -o  ] <path>         Set output path for the target [ --control-flow | -cf ] <path>         Create workflow graph file at provided path [ --help         | -h  ]                Print usage message
+    [ --include-dir  | -id ] <path>         Add include directory for the target [ --output       | -o  ] <path>         Set output path for the target [ --help         | -h  ]                Print usage message
 ```

-Since I believe that all this should be quite self-explanatory, I will skip explaining it.
-Except for the --control-flow flag.
-The hivec compiler has a control-flow graph building tool which can be enabled with this flag.
-Note that to render the png or svg format for the graph (which will be in .dot format) you will have to use [graphviz](https://graphviz.org/) tool.
-But it is easy to use, so do nor fear.

-Other note, to actually compile the source to binary executable, you will also need a [nasm](https://nasm.us/) compiler.
+Note, to actually compile the source to binary executable, you will also need a [nasm](https://nasm.us/) compiler.
 The hivec compiler generates assembly code which by itself is not an executable.
 But, with the power of [nasm](https://nasm.us/) you will be able to compile it and have a native program built from scratch with ONLY two compilers :D..

 ## The hivelang syntax